Nanae Takahashi: Dream Star Fighting Marigold (2024–2025)

 On April 15, 2024, Rossy Ogawa held a press conference to announce his new promotion Dream Star Fighting Marigold, with Takahashi being one of the initial roster members.
 On May 20, 2024, Takahashi, along with Victoria Yuzuki, participated in Marigold's very first match at Marigold Fields Forever, with Takahashi defeating Yuzuki.
 On December 13, 2024, after unsuccessfully challenging Sareee for the Marigold World Championship at Winter Wonderful Fight, Takahashi announced that she would be retiring from professional wrestling in May 2025.

+On January 19, 2025, Takahashi and Seri Yamaoka defeated Bozilla and Tank to win the Twin Star Championship, the last championship of Takahashi's career and the first of Yamaoka's.
+On May 4, 2025, Takahashi wrestled Mayu Iwatani in Iwatani's first match in Marigold.
+On May 10, Takahashi and Yamaoka lost the Twin Star Championship to Maria and Riko Kawahata.
+On May 24, Takahashi lost her retirement match to Miku Aono at Shine Forever.
+After the match, Takahashi would wrestle a short Gauntlet match against Senka Akatsuki, Seri Yamaoka, Kouki Amarei, Yumiko Hotta and her former tag team partner Momoe Nakanishi.